-For the many, Africa Day is celebrated to commemorate the founding of the Organisation of African Unity (OAU) but for journalists, it is a day to celebrate African stories and to confront issues facing the continent.
+For many, Africa Day is celebrated to commemorate the founding of the Organisation of African Unity (OAU) but for journalists, it is a day to celebrate African stories and to confront issues facing the continent.

 At fraycollege, Africa Day is one to educate and learn about how African stories are being told, and new ways of telling these stories.